Netflix/metaflow-nflx-extensions/README.md

   - resolving environments in parallel
   - using `micromamba` for environment creation
 - it allows the inclusion of `pypi` packages in the environment specification
-- it has a pure `@pip` decorator which is a frequently requested feature for metaflow
+- it has a pure `@pypi` decorator which is a frequently requested feature for metaflow
 - it is more efficient in its use of caching
 - environment descriptions are also cached allowing anyone to reuse a previously